jadecobra/python_tdd_exercises/source/functions/functions_w_unittest.rst

     :emphasize-lines: 1-2

     git commit -am \
-    'extract a_dictionary class attribute'
+    'extract a_dictionary object attribute'

-:ref:`I can use class attributes to remove repetition<what is a class attribute?>`
+:ref:`I can use object attributes to remove repetition<what is a object attribute?>`

 ----